 Divide the plants every 3 to 4 years or when they are getting large.
 Just dig it up and use a knife and cut it in half and then replant.
 Don't forget to work up the soil and use fertilizer, so the new plant does well.
 Now you''ll have another plant for your garden or to share.

-How to Propagate Heuchera, by A Tomas
+How to Propagate Heuchera

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.